Abdelrahman44/yolov3-construction-and-testing-pytorch/README.md

 # yolov3-implementation-from-scratch-pytorch

-This is an implementation of YOLOv3 given the discription of the network in the file "yolov3.cfg".
+This is an implementation of YOLOv3 given the discription of the network in the file "yolov3.cfg", with scriptws to run it on images and video streams from web cams.

 - The network is constructed in darknet.py
 - the resulted detections are processed for thresholding and non-maximum suppression by functions in the utils.py
 - images/ contains sample images for testing